-The application cycle for 2021-2022 grants will take place starting Monday, Dec.
-14, with grant deadlines throughout the spring.
+The application cycle for 2021-2022 grants opened in December 2020, with grant deadlines throughout the spring.
 Grant awards will be available for the fiscal year beginning July 1, 2021.

 Equity, diversity, and inclusion are critical to our grants processes, and Buncombe County encourages participation from organizations led by and providing service to people of color/BIPOC individuals.

 Read more to see if the following opportunities might be right for your organization.
 Learn more about these grant opportunities at www.buncombecounty.org/grants.

 Affordable Housing funding is intended to ensure comprehensive opportunities for affordable and safe housing as a foundation for healthy and thriving families and neighborhoods.
 Goals include: increasing the stock of affordable housing; preserving the existing housing stock; reducing substandard housing; and supporting homeownership initiatives, such as down payment assistance and weatherization programs.
 Applications opened Dec.
 14, with an application deadline of Feb.
 12, 2021.